samparsky/aaveinterest/README.md

 - API

 - Worker  (listens to the ethereum network for events)

+The worker uses an in memory queue and a configurable number of workers (default is 10) to process the events in the queue.
+The configuration of the number of workers should be based on number of requests the Ethereum node is able to process (Infura is ~10) else there might be timeouts

 **Manual**